GtkSharp/GtkSharp/README.md

 cd GtkSharp
 ```

 and then simply run either `.\build.ps1` or `./build.sh` depending your operating system.
+If you have [Cake](https://cakebuild.net/) installed as a .NET global tool just run `dotnet-cake`.

 If you wish to generate the nuget packages simply add the `--BuildTarget=PackageNuGet` as an argument when calling the build script.